Elias-Ainsworth/dotfiles/README.md

 - _Grandmaster_ [iynaix](https://github.com/iynaix) (Lin Xianyi), for being the
-  author of the original nix [config](https://github.com/iynaix/dotfiles) I forked and for bearing with my idiotic questions over on Vimjoyer's discord server.
+  author of the original nix [config](https://github.com/iynaix/dotfiles) I ~~stole~~ forked and for bearing with my idiotic questions over on Vimjoyer's discord server.
 - Followed by _Master_ [diniamo](https://github.com/diniamo) for inspiring
   [chomky](https://github.com/justchokingaround), which then inspired my first (non-functional) nix configuration.